bnfetterley/traveltongue_frontend/README.md

-# TravelingTongue
+# TravelTongue
 <!-- A little info about your project and/ or overview that explains what the project is about. -->
 ![image](https://github.com/bnfetterley/traveltongue_frontend/blob/master/src/Image_Home.png)
 ![image](https://github.com/bnfetterley/traveltongue_frontend/blob/master/src/Image_DishShow.png)
-TravelingTongue is a web app that allows users to discover local dishes from around the world.
+TravelTongue is a web app that allows users to discover local dishes from around the world.

 ## Motivation
 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists. -->